sqlite/sqlite/doc/tcl_extension_intro.md

 ## Yet Another Prompt -- Now What? ##

-When sqlite3xt is ready, it acts very much like the sqlite3 shell.
+When sqlite3xt is ready for input, it acts very much like the sqlite3 shell.
+(^ The sqlite3x shell passes a test suite which is substantially identical to that used for the traditional shell, differing only in the content and format of error messages.)
-When given sensible inputs (as discussed below in "Parsing"), that are recognized by sqlite3, the same outputs and effects will occur as would with sqlite3.
+When given sensible inputs (as discussed below in "Parsing"), that are recognized by and valid for the sqlite3 shell, the same outputs and effects will occur as would with sqlite3.
 This condition,
 where SQL and dot commands recognized by sqlite3 may be input